Beverly Hills Chihuahua 3: Viva la Fiesta!: Plot

-Two years After their wedding, Rachel and Sam decide to find new jobs.
+Two years after their wedding, Rachel and Sam decide to find new jobs.
 The Langham Hotel is willing to let anybody who can take the place of the landscaper and sous-chef live in the hotel.
 Sam and Rachel bring Chloe and Papi to the hotel, where Chloe and Papi meet Oscar and Jenny, the hotel's Doggy Day School teachers.
 Papi is less than thrilled when he discovers he will no longer be teaching the pups.
 Mr. Hollis, the manager, notices Chloe and asks if she can make appearances as the hotel has gained a major threat, Montague, a new hotel rivaling the Langham.
 Because of this Sam and Rachel get the jobs.
 Rosa is also not much happier at the thought of Doggy Day School.
 Pedro also comes along to the Langham decked out in sunnies.
 The humans, chihuahuas and Pedro are blown away at their room's luxury.
 However Rosa isn't feeling happy and is nervous about day school.
 Papi comforts her, telling her about how he was a chamberlain at a friend's Quinceañera when Pedro finds a picture in a box marked "DO NOT OPEN".
 Papi tells her what a Quinceanera is about.
 Later, Chloe, Papi, Sam and Rachel start work and the puppies go to school.

 Rachel meets her boss, Chef Didier, an uptight French-accented man who is very fond of himself.
 When somebody quits, Chef says that he fired him.
 When he and Rachel meet, he tells her to wash dishes and then throws herbs at her face.
 Sam meets his assistant, Lester, who is lazy and tired and leaves Sam to do all the work.
 Rosa is being bullied by a large dog who teases her for having to wear swimmies.
-Rosa runs off, upset and embarrassed and the puppies get payback on the dog by stretching it's spandex and releasing it back at the dog.
+Rosa runs off, upset and embarrassed and the puppies get payback on the dog by stretching its spandex and releasing it back at the dog.
 Papi finds Sam and offers assistance, but just as he begins to help, he hears a rustling sound and finds an overgrown and messy garden.
 There, he meets Arnie, a stray dog who is a mute.
 Oscar then arrives as Jenny quickly leaves, not wanting to be seen or heard.
 Papi is concerned for the pups' safety and asks Oscar what is going on.
 Oscar, however, doesn't want to mention anything and leaves Papi to ponder what is going on.
 Arnie makes a carving of Jenny to warn Papi, but Papi doesn't understand it at first.